 When we hear the word ‘straw-man,’ the image of a person (dummy) built of straws comes to our mind.
 Of course, as it is built of straws so it won’t be that strong, and one can easily break it.
 In the same way, the straw man fallacies represent the weak or simplified arguments that distract the person from the original point that he/she was making, i.e., the one who uses the straw man argument diverts the debater’s attention to another irrelevant point instead of answering to the original question.
-In simply, we can say that a straw man is created in place of the original argument.
+Simply, we can say that a straw man is created in place of the original argument.

 Example of the Straw-man Fallacy

-Imagine you are in a debate where a person put an argument that the colleges takes the advantage of the students, and they do not provide the students with the relevant knowledge or experience that is required in the real world, and colleges only make money through the high college fees.
-Now, instead of putting the relevant counterpoints such as examples of the colleges that charge high fees, but they also provide high-quality education that benefits the student, you may try to divert the person’s argument by using the other arguments such as you say that ‘the person does not support the higher education and he/she believes that colleges should be closed, or the person is anti-national as he/she does not want the development of the country.’
+Imagine you are in a debate where a person put an argument that the colleges take the advantage of the students and do not provide the students with the relevant knowledge or experience that is required in the real world, and colleges only make money through the high college fees.
+Now, instead of putting the relevant counterpoints such as examples of the colleges that charge high fees, but also provide high-quality education that benefits the student, you may try to divert the person’s argument by using other arguments such as you say that ‘the person does not support the higher education and he/she believes that colleges should be closed, or the person is anti-national as he/she does not want the development of the country.’
 This shows that you are using the straw man fallacy by ignoring the original question by the irrelevant or straw man arguments.